Jeffrey Luck Lucas

 Jeffrey Luck Lucas (born Donald Jeffrey Lucas; September 23, 1962, in Gary, Indiana) is an American musician.
 A singer-songwriter, composer, and arranger, he is also a former and founding member of the seminal 1980s garage band The Morlocks, as well as a formally trained composer and cellist.
+After a somewhat lengthy hiatus, Jeffrey is currently performing under the name YOUR STRANGER STRANGER.